-Franchesca is finishing school at St. Joseph Prep in Brighton.
+Franchesca graduated from St. Joseph prep in Brighton.
 She was accepted at all eleven of the colleges she applied to!
 Congratulations to her, and to her EVcorps mentor Krista Johnston who helped her negotiate the application process.
-She will be attending UMassDartmouth in the fall.
+She is attending UMassDartmouth.

 Derick graduated from Cristo Rey High School after seven years with EV.
 His parents emigrated from the Dominican Republic and he is the first in his family to go to college.
 He attended the College of Mount St. Vincent in New York City and is now at UMassBoston.